-As of March 20, 2018, our current directors and executive officers (eight persons) beneficially owned an aggregate of 267,865 ordinary shares of our Company of which 46,640 ordinary shares held by a trustee for the benefit of our directors and executive officers under our 2006 Plan, vested as of March 20, 2018 or within 60 days thereafter and 62,000 shares are issuable upon exercise of options that may be currently exercisable or exercisable within 60 days of March 20, 2018.
-All of our directors or executive officers hold less than 1% of our shares except for Mr. Shlomo (Tom) Wyler who holds, to the Company knowledge, approximately 179,218 ordinary shares of which 20,000 shares are issuable upon exercise of options that may be currently exercisable or exercisable within 60 days of March 20, 2018, which is approximately 3.45% of the Company's outstanding shares.
+As of March 20, 2019, our current directors and executive officers (eight persons) beneficially owned an aggregate of 205,065 ordinary shares of our Company, of which 45,840 ordinary shares held by a trustee for the benefit of our directors and executive officers under our 2006 Plan, vested as of March 20, 2019 or within 60 days.
+All of our directors or executive officers hold less than 1% of our shares except for Mr. Wyler who holds, to the Company knowledge, approximately 159,218 ordinary, which is approximately 3.06% of the Company's outstanding shares.
 See Item 7.A.
 "Major Shareholders" for more information regarding Mr. Wyler's holdings.